koculu/Regor/docs-site/src/content/docs/api/createComponent.md

 ## Return Value

-The `createComponent` function returns a component object with the following properties:
+The `defineComponent` function returns a component object with the following properties:

 - `context`: The Regor context associated with the component.
 It defines the component's behavior, data, and reactivity.